28 Jun: Christmas gift distribution

 Every year gifts are distributed to children of all ages throughout Serbia, Kosovo & Metohija, Dalmatia and Bosnia.
 3,000 gifts along with winter supplies and equipment for homes were delivered to 20 cities including Bosansko Grahovo, Sarajevo, Niš, Kraljevo, Banja Luka and Dubica–where the construction of the Jasenovac Memorial Temple project is making haste.

-Animal food vending & recycling machine
+Animal food vending and recycling machine

 The organization was the first of its kind in the region to address the issue stray animal starvation when a special project commenced in late 2021 which saw the inaugural installation of two vending machines in the Stari Grad district of Belgrade, the first of many to be installed.
 The machines dispense food and water for domestic canine and feline animals which have fallen into homelessness which is estimated at 15,000 in a city of only 2 million inhabitants.
 In addition to dispensing provisions, the vending machines, similar in appearance to an ATM, also allow for the disposing of plastic bottles; a feature to promote environmentally-conscious choices and the push towards sustainable development.
 Most recently, installing locations in Bosnia began— the first being Banja Luka.